New South Wales Labor Party: Rees and Keneally era, 2008–2011

-Opposition, 2011–present
+Opposition, 2011–2023

 Keneally was succeeded by John Robertson.
 He resigned in December 2014, after the 2014 Sydney hostage crisis, after it was revealed that he had had contact with Man Haron Monis, who was one of Robertson's constituents.
 On 5 January 2015 Luke Foley was elected leader.
 In the 2015 state election, Labor achieved a 9.9-point two-party-preferred swing, but the Coalition comfortably retained government.
 Foley resigned in November 2018 in the face of sexual assault allegations, and was succeeded by Michael Daley in the resulting leadership contest.
 In the 2019 election, the party recorded a small TPP swing in its favour and won two seats, but remained in opposition.
 On 25 March 2019, Daley announced his intention to step down as leader.
 Penny Sharpe, who was elected deputy leader in November 2018, served as interim leader until the leadership ballot was held in June; Jodi McKay was elected leader.
 In May 2021, McKay resigned the leadership, and was replaced by Chris Minns on 4 June 2021.